Lambda7-del/live2d-vits-chatting-bot/README.md

 ## intro
 Based on python/pytorch. vits is a deep learning network, which is train to transform text sequence into voice of certain speaker.
 In this section, 'class vits' is rebuilt from ref.[2] and training module is removed.
 Several pre-trained vits models are collected from internet and used.
 Now this module haven't connected with live2d yet.

+The model.pth is too large so they are not uploaded.
+It is easy to find resource. 'config.json' is saved at /vits/configs/, 'model.pth' is saved at /vits/models/, and rename them as same name.

 ## env
 1. python 3.9.16
 2. torch 1.13.1+cu117